Blair Allison: Career

 Hopes were high for Allison's third season as he was widely viewed as one of the top goaltender in the nation and was expected to give Maine another shot at a championship.
 Both Allison and the team, however, took a step back in 1996 and the Black Bears finished third in the Hockey East standings.
-With the team on the bubble of the NCAA tournament, Allison led the Black Bears to the conference championship game were they were met by 4th-place Providence.
-The meeting was unfortunate as Maine have could conceivably received an at-large bid if they lost to top seeded BU; were Providence to win, however, Maine would likely be knocked out of the tournament.
+With the team on the bubble of the NCAA tournament, Allison led the Black Bears to the conference championship game where they were met by 4th-place Providence.
+The meeting was unfortunate as Maine could have conceivably received an at-large bid if they lost to top seeded BU; were Providence to win, however, Maine would likely be knocked out of the tournament.
 As it turned out, that's exactly what happened.
 The Friars won the title with a 3–2 victory, earning the conference's automatic bid, while the two team ahead of Maine in the standings were selected for the tournament while the Black Bears were left out.

 After graduating, Allison joined the Canadian national team in the run up to the 1998 Olympic Games.
 While Allison had little chance to make the team since professional players were now allowed to participate, he was able to parley the opportunity into a professional career.
 Allison spent most of the next 9 years playing minor league hockey, mostly at the AA-level, but did produce fairly impressive records.
 He spent two years with the Tacoma Sabercats, backstopping the team to a championship in 1999 and a runner up finish the following year.
 After a year in the UHL, Allison returned to the west, this time with the Idaho Steelheads and was again a stalwart in goal.
 He helped the team win the Kelly Cup in 2004 after several programs were absorbed into the ECHL.
 Allison tried his hand at coaching the following year but didn't stay behind the bench for long.
 He ended his playing career with 4 games spread out over a three-year period ending in 2007.